Loan Requests for Duke Law Community

 Before Submitting a Request

 Search the Duke University Libraries Catalog to find out if the item you want is available at Duke University or the Triangle Research Libraries Network (TRLN).
-Use the Request button for delivery to the Law School of books at other Duke and TRLN libraries.
+Use the Request button to have books from other Duke and TRLN libraries delivered to the Law School.

 Submit ILL request in ILLIAD